emqx/emqx-docs/en_US/access-control/authn/authn.md

 ## Authentication Chain

 EMQX allows the creation of authentication chain using multiple authenticators and follows the authenticator's position in the chain to perform the authentication.
+The authenticators for creating the authentication chain should be of different types.

 ::: tip

 Currently, EMQX only supports creating an authentication chain for MQTT clients.
 For gateways, it is recommended to use its own authenticator, and the authentication chain is also not supported.

-Besides, the authenticators for creating the authentication chain should be of different types.

 :::

+When the X.509 certificate authentication is applied, it must be executed before performing the authentication chain.

 ### Workflow